flenniken/statictea/docs/runCommand.md

 func getRightType(statement: Statement; start: Natural): RightType
 ~~~

-# getVariableNameOr
+# getDotNameOr

-Get a variable name from the statement.
+Get a dot name from the statement.
 Start points at a name.

 ~~~
 a = var-name( 1 )